 Commissioners Barr and Keefe were absent and excused.

 John T. Berry, Executive Director;

 Kathleen J. Fox; Director, Employee Services;

-James C. Horsch, Director, Administration and Finance;
+James C. Horsch, Director, Administration & Finance;

 Will Kramer, Manager of Information Services & Technology;

 Karen L. Williams, Committees & Sections;

 Present for such portions of the meeting as pertained to a specific agenda item were Justice Clifford Taylor, Anne Vrooman, and Vicky Kruckeberg from the Michigan Supreme Court; Judge William Whitbeck from the Court of Appeals; Lynn Chard, Executive Director, ICLE; David Haynes and Becky Bechler of Public Affairs Associates.

 A moment of silence was observed in honor of former State Bar of Michigan President (1998-99) J. Thomas Lenga.